Medjugorje

 Cross Mountain

-Climbing Cross Mountain vs Apparition Hill is just that, the difference between climbing a “Hill” and a “Mountain”.
-Cross Mountain stands at 520 Meters above sea level – and assistance is NOT available.
-Be careful where you step, both climbing up and more importantly, on the way down the mountain.
-Make every effort to step on flat and even surfaces – as the rocks have become very smooth due to the steps of millions of pilgrims over the years.
-There is only one way up, and one way down Cross Mountain.
-Please consult with your Guide prior, and they will be able to advise you to the best of their ability (as to whether or not you should participate.)
-Arrange for you to climb in the early morning, when the sun is not at its highest point, to avoid excessive heat.
+Pilgrims must climb the hill carefully, as the rocks have become very smooth due to the steps of millions of pilgrims over the years.
+There is only one way up Cross Mountain.
+Please consult with your guide before your ascent – they will advise you to the best of their ability as to whether or not you should participate.
+We will arrange for pilgrims to climb the mountain in the early morning when the sun is not at its highest point to avoid excessive heat.

 • Special Request Options